thunderbird/webext-docs/browserAction.rst

          :name: ``label``
          :type: (string or null)

-         The string the toolbar action should use as label.
+         The string the browserAction should use as label.
 Can be set to an empty string to not display any label.
 If the containing toolbar is configured to display text only, the title will be used as fallback.